 - Applications where lighting is unreliable/unavailable

 As these systems progress, their applicability and availability continues to grow.
-If dimensional or profile integrity is an are you’d like to get a tighter handle on, you might consider looking at a laser system.
+If dimensional or profile integrity is something that you’d like to get a tighter handle on, you might consider looking at a laser system.

 Parts Marking and Tracking